 Definition of Carrying a Concealed Firearm

-The crime of carrying a concealed firearm is defined in Section 790.01(2) of the Florida Statutes.
+The crime of carrying a concealed firearm is defined in Section 790.01(2), Florida Statutes.
 The law provides that “a person who carries a concealed firearm on or about his person commits a felony of the third degree.”

-To prove the offense at trial, the State must establish the following two elements beyond a reasonable doubt:
+To prove the offense at trial, the State must establish the following three elements beyond a reasonable doubt:

 - The defendant knowingly carried on or about his person a firearm;

 The phrase “ordinary sight of another person” means the casual and ordinary observation of another in the normal associations of life.
-Ordinary observation by a person other than a police officer does not generally include the floorboard of a vehicle, whether or not the weapon is wholly or partially visible.
-See Ensor v.
-State, 403 So.
-2d 349, 354 (Fla.
-1981).
+Ensor, 403 So.
+2d at 354.

 Penalties for Carrying a Concealed Firearm

 The penalties for Carrying a Concealed Firearm in Florida are severe.
 The offense is generally classified as a third degree felony, punishable by up to 5 years in prison or 5 years of probation, and a $5,000 fine.